kubernetes-sigs/kustomize/docs/glossary.md

-_kustomize_ is a command line tool supporting template-free, structured customization of declarative configuration targetted to k8s-style objects.
+_kustomize_ is a command line tool supporting template-free, structured customization of declarative configuration targeted to k8s-style objects.

-_Targetted to k8s means_ that kustomize has some
+_Targeted to k8s means_ that kustomize has some
 understanding of API resources, k8s concepts like names, labels, namespaces, etc. and the semantics of resource patching.